In this article:

 Experian Boost isn't just different—it's the first-ever service to give users the ability to increase their FICO® Score in a matter of minutes.
+So far, over 4 million Americans have connected their accounts to Experian Boost.
 As mentioned, certain payments have never before factored into your credit scores.
 Experian Boost is the first product to change that, boosting your credit scores immediately if qualified on-time payments are found in your bank accounts.

 Who Can Benefit From Experian Boost?

 Across the country, Experian Boost has raised Americans' credit scores by more than 29 million points in total.
 Anyone can sign up for Experian Boost, but consumers with little to no credit and those with very poor to fair credit scores tend to benefit the most.

 Out of each FICO credit tier—very poor, fair, good, very good and exceptional—the majority (87%) of people with a very poor score who used Experian Boost saw their FICO® Score increase.
 Among people with a fair score, 63% saw their scores increase.